Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Haste**: The cooldown of your runes and items are reduced by 6 seconds.

 **Anguish**: As a bonus action, you can force all creatures within 15 feet of you to make a constitution saving throw, DC equals to 9 + Constitution modifier + proficiency bonus, or take 2d6 necrotic damage on a failure, halved on a save.
 You heal equal to the necrotic damage dealt in this way.
+One this effect is used, it cannot be used again until 18 seconds have passed.

 _You gain +1 to your armor class while wielding this shield_